 16.1 Introduction

-The advances on research (both in hardware and software) in Brain-Computer Interfaces (BCIs) achieved in the last decades have made possible the implementation of innovative applications of these devices (van Erp, Lotte and Tangerman 2012), which go beyond helping people with disabilities communicate or control prostheses (Wolpaw et al. 2002).
+The advances in research (both in hardware and software) in Brain-Computer Interfaces (BCIs) achieved in the last decades have made possible the implementation of innovative applications of these devices (van Erp, Lotte and Tangerman 2012), which go beyond helping people with disabilities communicate or control prostheses (Wolpaw et al. 2002).
 One of the main focuses of this new line of investigation is on the use of brain activity recorded from multiple users simultaneously to increase the performance over single-user BCIs and non-BCI systems.
 These devices have been introduced as hyperscanning systems when used for passive applications, such as monitoring the brain activity (Babiloni and Astolfi 2014), and as multi-mind (also called multi-brain or multi-user) BCIs for active control, e.g., to improve human performance in target detection (Wang and Jung 2010).
 Despite the fact that this area of research has just recently appeared, the high number of papers published in this field and the broad range of suggested applications of multi-mind BCIs have already shown its maturity and high potential.

-The aim of this chapter is to provide the reader with an overview of multi-mind active BCIs based on electroencephalography (EEG).
-Throughout the chapter, we will consider as multi-mind BCIs all those devices that use the brain activity of at least two participants to perform an active task.
+The aim of this chapter is to provide the reader with an overview of multi-mind BCIs based on electroencephalography (EEG).
+We will consider as multi-mind BCIs all those devices that use the brain activity of at least two participants to perform an active task.
 These include both collaborative and competitive BCIs, as long as the state of the interface depends on the brain signals of multiple people.
 If the users are trying to reach a common goal, the multi-brain BCI will be categorised as a collaborative BCI, regardless of the way in which the information from their brains is fused.
-If, on the contrary, users are competing against each other or are given individual goals that do not allow collaboration between them, we will consider this system to be a competitive BCI.
+If, on the contrary, users are competing against each other or are given individual goals that do not allow collaboration between them, we will consider this to be a competitive BCI.
 Both collaborative and competitive BCIs are active BCIs, since the brain activity of the participants has a direct impact on the state of the interface.
-Passive multi-brain BCIs (or hyperscanning systems), traditionally used to monitor the brain activity of multiple users while performing some other task, will not be covered in this chapter.
+Passive multi-brain BCIs (or hyperscanning systems), traditionally used to monitor the brain activity of multiple users while performing a certain task, will not be covered in this chapter.

-Occasionally, the name “collaborative BCIs” has been associated to systems where the output depends on a combination of artificial intelligence and single-user BCIs (Göhring et al. 2013; Katyal et al. 2014) and not on the brain signals of multiple users.
-Such systems should have been described as hybrid BCIs, a term that can refer either to shared control with an artificial agent – e.g., when controlling a wheelchair, sensors will stop it if they detect an obstacle (Philips et al. 2007) – or to situations in which multiple (different) signals from the user are used to control the BCI – e.g., biomedical signals (e.g., sweat and heart rate), behavioural measures (e.g., key presses), or even different types of EEG evoked responses (Müller-Putz et al. 2011).
-Of course, this definition does not exclude the possibility of creating multi-brain hybrid BCIs.
+Occasionally, the name “collaborative BCIs” has been associated with systems where the output depends on a combination of artificial intelligence and single-user BCIs (Göhring et al. 2013; Katyal et al. 2014) and not with the brain signals of multiple users.
+Such systems should have been described as hybrid BCIs, a term that can refer either to shared control with an artificial agent – e.g., when controlling a wheelchair, sensors will stop it if they detect an obstacle (Philips et al. 2007) – or to situations in which multiple (different) signals from the user are used to control the BCI – e.g., physiological signals (e.g., amount of sweat and heart rate), behavioural measures (e.g., key presses), or even different types of EEG evoked responses (Müller-Putz et al. 2011).
+Nevertheless, this definition does not exclude the possibility of creating multi-brain hybrid BCIs.